Health in Romania

 Health in Romania is a level that concerns health status where it is affected by factors including universal healthcare, risk factors and culture.

 Introduction

-The World Bank shows that Romania's economy is getting better and aligning with the EU, but it's not benefiting everyone equally and isn't environmentally sustainable.
+The World Bank shows that Romania's economy is getting better and aligning with the European Union, but it's not benefiting everyone equally and isn't environmentally sustainable.
 Problems include uneven development across regions, weak government systems, lack of qualified workers, a shrinking workforce, and risks from natural disasters and climate change.
 Spending habits have created financial and trade imbalances.
 The big challenge now is to fix these financial issues while also making sure everyone in society benefits.

 Romania's economy grew very slowly in 2024, which has slowed down efforts to reduce poverty.
 This is due to a lack of private investment and a growing trade deficit.
 It's expected that global economic uncertainty will continue to negatively impact Romania's growth and poverty reduction in 2025 and beyond.
 High debt and trade imbalances will likely continue to be a problem.